sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 While at Insight, I carried out a consulting project for researchers at [Epidemico](http://www.epidemico.com), a Boston-based data science company working in the population health domain.

-The goal of the project was to clean and sort a large archive of DarkNet drug sales listings, providing a potentially valuable database for Epidemico and their clients.
-In one surprising finding, I found evidence of large price differences between DarkNet sales of certain pharmaceuticals and typically reported street prices.
-I also carried out detailed descriptive analyses of the data, with a focus on unique country, product type, and vendor combinations.
+The goal of the project was to clean and sort a large archive of DarkNet drug sales listings, providing a potentially valuable resource for Epidemico and their clients.
+I also carried out descriptive analyses of the data, with a focus on metrics such as country of origin, product type, and pricing.
+In one surprising result, I found evidence of large price differences between DarkNet sales of certain pharmaceuticals and typically reported street prices.

 ## The Dataset

 The dataset consisted of sales listings from two popular, underground websites known as 'Agora' and 'Evolution'.

-Listings spanned the period from early 2014 through mid 2015, and were downloaded in raw form from a publicly accessible archive: <http://www.gwern.net/Black-market%20archives>.
+Listings spanned the period from early 2014 through mid 2015, and were downloaded from a publicly accessible archive: <http://www.gwern.net/Black-market%20archives>.

 ## Cleaning the Data